 We are a clinical stage biotechnology company with a limited operating history.
 As a result of our significant research and development expenditures, we have generated net losses since our inception.
-Prior to completing our IPO, we historically financed our operations primarily through the private placement of convertible preferred stock.
+Prior to completing our July 2018 IPO and August 2019 Offering, we historically financed our operations primarily through the private placement of convertible preferred stock.
 These private placements provided gross proceeds of \$146.9 million.
 We also had a debt facility with SVB, for an aggregate of \$5.0 million, which was fully repaid and terminated during 2017.

-On July 23, 2018, we completed our IPO, selling 8,203,332 shares of common stock at a price of \$18.00 per share.
-Proceeds from the initial public offering, net of underwriting discounts and commissions, were \$137.3 million.
-Concurrently with our IPO, we completed a private placement of 250,000 shares of common stock at \$18.00 per share to an existing stockholder.
+In connection with our July 2018 IPO, we sold 8,203,332 shares of common stock at a price of \$18.00 per share.
+Proceeds from the July 2018 IPO, net of underwriting discounts and commissions, were \$137.3 million.
+Concurrently with our July 2018 IPO, we completed a private placement of 250,000 shares of common stock at \$18.00 per share to an existing stockholder.
 Proceeds from this private placement were \$4.5 million.